desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 ## Decision

-We will wrap the Osmosis [Token Factory module](https://docs.osmosis.zone/osmosis-core/modules/tokenfactory/) with the following modifications:
+We will wrap the CosmWasm [Token Factory module](https://github.com/CosmWasm/token-factory/blob/main/x/tokenfactory) with the following modifications:
 1. Instead of using the token creator address to compose the coin denom, we will use the subspace treasury address: `factory/{trasury_address}/subdenom`;
 2. Only the subspace treasury will be able to perform the admin-related operations.